Listen to an audio file of this tool.

 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and helping your child grow their collaboration, turn-taking, and healthy friendship skills is a perfect opportunity.
+There are intentional ways to grow a healthy parent-child relationship, and helping your 10-year-old child grow their collaboration, turn-taking, and healthy friendship skills is a perfect opportunity.

 Children ages 5-10 are in the process of learning about themselves, their strengths and limitations, why they feel the way they do, and how they relate to others.
 This is also known as their self-awareness.1 They come to better understand themselves through their interactions with you, their teachers, and their peers.
 Learning to share “stuff” in social play allows your child to naturally practice cooperation, negotiation, inclusion, communication, flexibility, conflict management, and diversity appreciation.
 Children utilize toys, art supplies, games, household objects, and more to exercise their social, emotional, and cognitive skills.

 Yet, there are challenges.
 Sensitivity over ownership and sharing is normal in your child’s development.
 Turn taking and sharing can be a challenge.
 When your five-year-old rips a ball away from a neighborhood friend yelling “Mine!” it can cause upset in their relationship.
 Learning how to connect with and care about others and their property is essential to your child’s development.
 Learning how you can support their growing friendships and their taking responsibility for the care of their possessions can help you feel more competent in your role as a parent.
 The steps below include specific, practical strategies to prepare you to help your child through the ups and downs of growing healthy friendships, learning to collaborate, taking turns, and sharing.